PAIDiPaidThis.com

 Root canal cost in the UK: NHS vs private prices

-A root canal saves a tooth that would otherwise need to come out, so most people want to know the price before they commit.
-On the NHS the treatment sits inside a fixed band charge, while a private dentist sets their own fee that depends heavily on which tooth is involved.
-The real prices below show what people are actually paying right now.
+A root canal saves a tooth that would otherwise need to come out, so most people want a price before they commit to anything.
+On the NHS the treatment sits inside a fixed band charge.
+A private dentist sets their own fee, and that fee depends heavily on which tooth is involved and how many canals it has.
+The real prices below show what people are actually paying right now, not a list price a practice publishes and then discounts.

 The quick version

-• On the NHS in England a root canal falls under a Band 2 course of treatment, which is £76.60 from 1 April 2026 no matter how many canals the tooth has.
+• On the NHS in England a root canal falls under a Band 2 course of treatment, which is £76.60 from 1 April 2026, whatever tooth it is and however many canals the dentist has to clean out.

-• Private fees are much higher and rise with the number of canals, so a back molar costs more than a single-canal front tooth.
+• Private fees are not fixed and rise with the number of canals, so a back molar costs more than a single-canal front tooth even at the same practice.

-• A crown is often recommended afterwards, especially on molars, and that is charged separately.
+• A crown is often recommended afterwards, especially on molars, and it is charged as a separate item on top of the root canal itself.

-• Finding an NHS dentist taking new patients is difficult in many parts of the UK, which pushes people towards private care.
+• Finding an NHS dentist taking new patients is hard in many parts of the UK, and that shortage is a big part of why people end up paying private rates.

 What people actually paid